vippsas/vipps-partner-api/vipps-partner-api.md

 [portal.vipps.no](https://portal.vipps.no).
 Merchants can also see which partner (or PSP) a sale unit is connected to, if any.

-Merchants can create a user for their parter on [portal.vipps.no](https://portal.vipps.no), so the partner can do this directly as described here:
+Merchants can create a user for their partner on [portal.vipps.no](https://portal.vipps.no), so the partner can do this directly as described here:
 [Partner keys](https://vippsas.github.io/vipps-developer-docs/docs/vipps-partner/partner-keys)